top of page

 Competition Judges

-James Wilks (The Game Changers)
+James Wilks (Producer, The Game Changers)

-Kip Andersen (What The Health, Cowspiracy)
+Kip Andersen (Director, What The Health, Cowspiracy)

-Stephanie Soechtig (Poisoned, Fed Up)
+Stephanie Soechtig (Director, Poisoned, Producer, Fed Up)

 A live pitch show down for storytellers brave enough to tackle our broken food system.
 Take the stage in LA, win up to $50,000 and help us figure out what on earth we’re supposed to be eating.